Upgrade To a New Release

 CREATE DATABASE newdb WITH TEMPLATE originaldb OWNER dbuser;

 Next, we want to run the migration step.
 For this, we need to run the repair.migrate_domain command.
-The command expects two input arguments: The alias of the source domain and a domain connection configuration describing the new domain.
+The command expects two input arguments: The alias of the source sync domain and a sync domain connection configuration for the new sync domain.

-In order to build a domain connection config, we can just type
+In order to build a sync domain connection config, we can just type

 @ val config = DomainConnectionConfig("newdomain", GrpcSequencerConnection.tryCreate("https://127.0.0.1:5018"))